tomaslangkaas/markof.js/README.md

 ##### `markof.quotes(primaryLeft, primaryRight[, secondaryLeft, secondaryRight])`

 Sets the characters to be used as quotation marks, defaults to `&ldquo;` and `&rdquo;` for primary quotation marks and `&lsquo;` and `&rsquo;` for secondary quotation marks.
-Different languages use different characters for this. for an overview, see [this wikipedia article](https://en.wikipedia.org/wiki/Quotation_mark).
+Different languages use different characters for this, see [wikipedia](https://en.wikipedia.org/wiki/Quotation_mark) for an overview.
 The function returns the `markof` function, which allows for chaining.

 For falsy arguments, default quotation marks are used.
 Thus, calling `markof.quotes()` with no arguments resets to the default characters.